Your Pathway into Endocrinology training in North Queensland

 Total: 6 years (full-time)

-- 24 months (full-time) core training (including three months General and Acute Care Medicine and 12 months in medical specialities)
+- 24 months (full-time) core training (including 3 months of General and Acute Care Medicine and 12 months in medical specialities)

 Basic Paediatric and Child Health: 36 months (full-time)